 When they get into the boat, the encounter between Jesus and the spirits of the sea and the wind end; things calm down.

 The statement by the disciples, "Truly, you are the Son of God." is simply an affirmation by them of what they witnessed with their eyes: Jesus has shown authority over the spirits of the sea and wind - he is Son of God, since only one of that high a rank in the spirit realm could have authority over the sea and wind.

 You and I will not likely go walking on the back of the sea any time soon.
 But we most certainly will - or already do - find ourselves in the midst of the storms of life.
 Jesus can and will walk toward us.
 Will we trust him enough to leave the security of the boats we have made for ourselves, and instead risk our lives into his command?

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see link below, pages 81-82.
+Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see below, pages 81-82.